Hot springs below Hoover Dam, Gold Strike Hot Springs, Boy Scout Hot Springs, Arizona Hot Springs.

 There are several hot springs below Hoover Dam on the Colorado River recently designated as the Black Canyon National Water Trail.
-Some areas can done by land, some can be done by water and some can be done by both.
-These include areas like Suana Cave, Heated Cove, Gold Strike Hot Springs (Nevada Hot Springs), Lone Palm, Boy Scout Hot Springs, Moonscape Hot Springs and Ringbolt Hot Springs (Arizona Hot Springs)
+Some areas can be done by land, some can be done by water and some can be done by both.
+These include areas like Sauna Cave, Heated Cove, Gold Strike Hot Springs (Nevada Hot Springs), Lone Palm, Boy Scout Hot Springs, Moonscape Hot Springs and Ringbolt Hot Springs (Arizona Hot Springs)

 Monday, March 27, 2017